Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Methods

 Note that the constraint on non-overlapping groups now becomes a constraint on $\alpha$.
 To make the optimization smooth we should relax the constraint so that $\alpha_{i,j} \in [0,1]$.
 To do so, we replace the second line with a softmax function.
 The update for $\alpha$ at iteration $t$ becomes,

 Now $\alpha \in [0,1]$ and the parameter $\lambda$ controls the sharpness of the softmax function.
 Early in the optimization we use a small value of $\lambda$, then increase it later in the optimization to enforce a hard constraint.
-Holding $\alpha$ fixed, taking the derivative of the objective (with respect to the variables $p(y_j|x)$), and setting it equal to zero leads to a fixed point equation.
+The objective in Eq.~\ref{almost info bottleneck} only lower bounds total correlation in the hard max limit.
+The constraint on $\alpha$ forces competition among latent factors to explain certain words, while setting $\lambda=0$ results in all factors learning the same thing.
+Holding $\alpha$ fixed, taking the derivative of the objective (with respect to the variables $p(y_j|x)$, and setting it equal to zero leads to a fixed point equation.
 We use this fixed point to define update equations at iteration $t$.

 The first two lines just define the marginals in terms of the optimization parameter, $p_t(y_j|x)$.
 We take $p(x)$ to be the empirical distribution defined by some observed samples, $x^\ell, \ell=1,\ldots,N$.
 The third line updates $p_t(y_j|x^\ell)$, the probabilistic labels for each latent factor, $Y_j$, for a given sample, $x^\ell$.
 Note that an easily calculated constant, $\mathcal Z_j(x^\ell)$, appears to ensure the normalization of $p_t(y_j|x^\ell)$ for each sample.
 We iterate through these updates until convergence.